bdamon/MuscleDTI_Toolbox/Data/readme.md

-This is a readme file for the data.
+# This file has information about the sample data files.